-May I transfer or roll over my account from another plan into the Deferred Compensation and the Cash Match Plans?
+May I transfer or roll over my account from another plan into this plan?

 Yes.
 Balances from an eligible retirement plan such as a 401(a), 401(k), 403(b), 457(b), traditional IRA or Federal Employees Thrift Savings Plan may be rolled over.
-Certain after-tax rollovers are permitted into the Cash Match Plan and the Deferred Compensation
+Certain after-tax rollovers are permitted into the Cash Match Plan and the Deferred Compensation Plan.

-Plan.
 However, please note that balances from Roth IRAs cannot be rolled over into these plans.
 For additional information, call the Plan Information Line at VRS-DC-PLAN1 (877-327-5261).